 All-American Comics, a sister company to DC Comics in the early 1940s because of some shared owners, had success with their superheroes Green Lantern, Wonder Woman and Flash.
 In addition to one or more titles where they appeared solo, they teamed up in ALL-STAR COMICS and this title, COMIC CAVALCADE, though they actually appeared together mostly on the cover, the stories inside were usually unrelated to each other.
 When All-American and DC (National) merged in 1946, All-American editor-in-chief Sheldon Mayer continued to manage his titles for a while, but they were gradually integrated into the DC line.
 Some long-time DC editors like Julius Schwartz began at All-American.
 Mayer moved on to full-time freelance work for the company as an artist and writer/artist, and he did that the rest of his life.
 COMIC CAVALCADE #1 was dated Winter 1942.
-Ira Schnapp did no work for the All-American line until after the merge in 1946.
+While it was a superhero book, the creators, including letterers, seem to have continued from the All-American days, and Ira Schnapp did no work on it.

-With issue #30 dated Dec.
-1948/Jan.
-1949, the superheroes moved out and funny animals, many already appearing in other DC Comics, moved in.
+With issue #30 dated Dec 1948-Jan 1949, the superheroes moved out and funny animals, many already appearing in other DC comics, moved in.
 At this time the funny-animal creators and personnel from DC followed, with the book now edited by Larry Nadle, who handled most of DC’s humor titles.
 It was a big book, 76 pages initially, and the stories were short, so there was room for lots of features and creators.
-Lettering by the unknown person I’ve nicknamed Proto-Schnapp (because I think his work was the model for Ira’s lettering) began showing up, as on this cover, and on inside stories.
-Ira’s work also began on story pages with issue #30, along with many others whose names I don’t know.

-Many of the issues had no cover lettering other than the “Featuring” blurb by Proto-Schnapp that continued to be used.
+Cover lettering by Ira Schnapp is prominent on this first humor issue, but many issues had only a repeated blurb similar to this one for a while.

-Issue #49 dated Feb.-Mar.
-1952, is the first one with a typical Ira Schnapp cover balloon, as seen on every title in the DC line through the 1950s and early 1960s.
+Issue #49 dated Feb-Mar 1952, is the first one with a typical Ira Schnapp cover balloon, as seen on nearly every issue in the DC line through the 1950s and early 1960s.
 His style on covers was larger, more careful, and more precise than his inside page lettering.

-Ira’s cover lettering appeared on a few more covers, including the final one of the series, shown here, from 1954.
+Ira’s cover lettering appeared more frequently after that, including on the final one of the series, above, from 1954.

-Many of the interior stories Ira lettered, like this one from issue #31 dated Feb.-March 1949, were features that also appeared in other DC titles like FUNNY FOLKS and ANIMAL ANTICS.
-I think editor Larry Nadle was able to move excess inventory from those titles into this one if he needed to, as it was a larger book.
-Proto-Schnapp’s work on inside pages appeared in the 1949 issues, then vanished, I think because he either retired or died.
-By late 1950 Ira was lettering about a third of the stories, with a variety of other letterers whose names are now unknown doing the rest.
+Many of the interior stories Ira lettered, like this one from issue #31 dated Feb-March 1949, were features that also appeared in other DC titles like FUNNY FOLKS and ANIMAL ANTICS.
+I think editor Larry Nadle was able to move excess inventory from those titles into this one if he needed to, as it was a large book.
 Ira’s lettering is very regular, with most letters fitting into a square, and his balloon shapes were artfully scalloped, often overlapping the panel borders above to fit things in.